blackberry/bbUI.js/README.md

 are found on the BlackBerry operating system so that you can create an application that follows the UI guidelines and looks at home on a BlackBerry with very little effort.

-**This toolkit is currently in an incubation stage and I'm working on getting things up and going.**
+**This toolkit is currently in an incubation stage and I'm working on getting things up and going.
+Focus is on BB6/BB7 and then back-port for BB5**

 **Author(s)**